python/cpython/Doc/reference/simple_stmts.rst

                 : | "nonlocal" identifier augop expression_list

-The :keyword:`nonlocal` statement causes the listed identifiers to refer to previously bound variables in the nearest enclosing scope.
+The :keyword:`nonlocal` statement causes the listed identifiers to refer to previously bound variables in the nearest enclosing scope excluding globals.
 This is important because the default behavior for binding is to search the local namespace first.
 The statement allows encapsulated code to rebind variables outside of the local scope besides the global (module) scope.

 ..
 XXX not implemented
    The :keyword:`nonlocal` statement may prepend an assignment or augmented assignment, but not an expression.

-Names listed in a :keyword:`nonlocal` statement, unlike to those listed in a :keyword:`global` statement, must refer to pre-existing bindings in an enclosing scope (the scope in which a new binding should be created cannot be determined unambiguously).
+Names listed in a :keyword:`nonlocal` statement, unlike those listed in a :keyword:`global` statement, must refer to pre-existing bindings in an enclosing scope (the scope in which a new binding should be created cannot be determined unambiguously).